Planar Calibration

 pivtools-cli detect-charuco

-# Process specific camera only
+# Process specific camera

 pivtools-cli detect-planar --camera 1